jackh54/vocabcom-Semi-Auto-Answer/README.md

    - Press Enter to start automation

 ## Known Issues
-- Gets a question wrong (rarely) - fix is to manually select the right one or wait ~30 seconds to eventually guess it.
+- Gets a question wrong (rarely) - fix is to manually select the right one
 - Cant recognize questions with images (just do it yourself and press the next button)
 - Doesnt recognize achievement pages (just click next button and it will startup again)